tanujakumari445-source/Induction-program/README.md

 - Her words inspired me to focus on passion first, rather than just chasing results.
 ### Speaker Name:Akshay Gidhar
 ### message :
+-  Every student should develop leadership qualities.
+-  It is important to actively participate in technical activities.
+-  students should try to interact with seniors and learn from their experience.
+### Speaker Name:Harleen kaur Grewal
+### message :
+-  She spoke about the importance of self-identity — understanding who we are and where we come from.
+-  Self-awareness is the foundation of confidence and growth.
+-  Understanding ourselves leads to inner strength and clarity in decision-making.
+-  She motivated students to be proud of their journey and identity, no matter where they come from.
+-  She highlighted that personal growth starts with self-respect and self-acceptance
+### Speaker Name:Dr. Parminder Singh
+### message :
+-  Once you fix a target for yourself, no one can stop you — unless you stop believing.
+-  The most important thing is to stay focused on your goal no matter what distractions come your way.
+-  He emphasized the importance of building and improving your skills.
+-  Along with skills, one must also focus on their passion.
+-  He encouraged students to follow their hobbies and passion, as these can lead to personal and professional growth.
+-  Doing what you love brings dedication and consistency, which are keys to success.
+### Speaker Name:Dr Sejajpal Singh
+### message :
+-  Students should make a habit of doing regular revision to strengthen their understanding of subjects.
+-  He encouraged everyone to actively participate in co-curricular and extracurricular activities.
+-  He stressed the importance of recognizing your own potential.
+-  Once you identify your potential, you should work on it and move forward with confidence.
+-  Success comes when you balance academics with overall personality development.
+### Speaker Name:Ravindar Garg
+### message :
+-  In life, we should never give up, no matter how difficult the situation becomes.
+-  Always keep moving forward with a positive mindset.
+-  He encouraged students to actively participate in games and sports.
+-  Sports help in building discipline, confidence, and team spirit.
+-  Balancing academics with physical activities leads to overall growth and a healthy lifestyle.
+### Speaker Name:Dr k.s Maan (HOD of IT)
+### message :
+-  No branch or stream is big or small — all fields have equal value.
+-  What truly matters is the effort and dedication you put into your chosen branch.
+-  Every subject or stream offers opportunities for success if you work hard.
+-  Success doesn’t depend on the field, it depends on your commitment and consistency.
+### Speaker Name:Ashok Singla (Financial Advisor)
+### message :
+-  He gave information about the Vidya Lakshmi Loan scheme, which helps students with educational loans.
+-  His session was very informative and easy to understand.
+-  He also emphasized that in life, we should always try to stay happy and positive.
+-  Along with studies, it’s important to enjoy life and have some fun as well.
+### Speaker Name:Rakesh Kumar
+### message :
+- There is no shortcut to success — only hard work leads to real achievements.
+-  He advised students to never run after shortcuts or easy ways out.
+-  True success comes through dedication, consistency, and honest efforts.
+-  Shortcuts may give temporary results, but long-term success comes from hard work.
+## 1:00 to 2:00 (break time)
+- After the break, we went to the auditorium.
+From there, we were sent to our classrooms for a visit.
+During the visit, we were informed that in the first year, all students will have combined classes.
+After that, from the second year onwards, the classes will be held separately according to the branch.
+We were also shown our classroom and laboratory.

+## Day:-2 (1 august)